 Most Common Questions to Ask a Realtor When Selling

 - Do you work at real estate full time or part time?
-The truth is, your life will be easier if you are using a full time realtor.
-There’s nothing wrong with using a part timer as long as you can confirm they have plenty of experience under their belt and will be available when needed.
+Usually, your life will be easier if you are using a full time realtor.
+There’s nothing wrong with using a part timer as long as you confirm they have enough experience under their belt and will be available.
 Verify your schedules are compatible to avoid future conflicts.

 - Are you a licensed realtor and how long have you been licensed?
 There’s probably little to worry about with this however you can quickly verify a real estate license at the Department of Real Estate.
-Also, you might be interested to know, any contract you sign is always with the agent’s broker, not the realtor/salesperson.
+By the way, any contract you sign is always with the agent’s broker, not the realtor/salesperson.

 - Are you a member of the local real estate local board?
 If you live in Santa Clarita or the SFV, that will be the SRAR.
-This is important for a number of reasons but also because all realtors must be a member of the local real estate board in order to list your home on the MLS.
+This is important because all realtors must be a member of the local real estate board in order to list your home on the MLS.

 - Do you usually represent buyers, sellers or both?
-Most realtors represent both however realtors with less experience usually represent more buyers early in their careers.
-If the realtor has at least some experience as a listing agent, there’s probably little to be concerned with here.
+Most realtors represent both but those with less experience usually represent more buyers early in their careers.
+If the realtor has at least some experience as a listing agent, there’s probably little to be concerned with.

 - How many properties have you sold in the last year?
-It’s best to choose an agent with a few recent and successful sales where he or she represented the seller.
-If you have any concerns, as to contact the clients.
+It’s best to choose an agent with a few recent and successful sales.
+If you have any concerns ask to contact the agent’s sellers.

-- Do you have a website and if so, does it appear in the Google search results?
-This is probably the most important question to ask a realtor when selling.
-If you agent doesn’t have their own website, see suggest finding someone else.
+- Do you have a website?
+If you agent doesn’t have their own website or does not appear in the search results, we suggest finding someone else.
+After all, how can you expect the realtor to market your home online if they can’t market themselves?
 Visit their website to verify it’s easy to navigate and looks decent.
-Then, go to search Google for the agents name or their business name.
-If you don’t find much, as why.
-Also, be sure to check their Google Reviews, Zillow, etc. If they don’t have any of those reviews, ask for some references.
+Then, go to search Google for the agent’s name or their business name.
+If you don’t find much, ask why.
+Check their Google Reviews, Zillow, etc. If lacking, ask for some references.

 - Do you provide professional photos and videos featuring my home?
 Professional level photos and well made videos are proven to bring more buyers to your door.
 If anyone tells you otherwise, you are being misinformed.

-- Will you advertise my house for sale online and offline?
+- Will you advertise my house for sale?
 The more exposure your home receives, the more potential buyers you will find, resulting on more offers and a higher price.
-This is basic marketing 101 however, some realtors won’t spend a dime on advertising.
-Probably the same agents with few sales and little success.
+This is basic marketing 101 but some realtors won’t invest in advertising.
+These are usually the same agents with few sales and little success.

 - Will you be having weekly open houses?
 If so, will you be conducting the open house yourself?
 Some agents don’t like doing open houses however it’s a good way to get exposure in your neighborhood.
 Other agents will tell you they will do open houses but pass it off to other agents.
-This is fine but you want to make sure someone you can trust is holding your house open at least once every two weeks.
+This is fine but you want to make sure someone you can trust is hosting the open house.

 - Do you already have a buyer for my property?
 If so, do you plan to represent the buyer?
 If yes, how will you avoid a conflict of interest?
 If you are using a low budget real estate agent, be VERY CAUTIOUS!
 Learn more about low commission real estate agents here.

 - What’s my house worth and what would be the listing price?
-Of all the questions to ask a realtor before selling, don’t mis this one!
 If the value sounds higher than you know it should, be cautious and ask more questions.
 We’re sorry to say, there are some realtors out there who will tell you your house is worth more than it is, knowing full well the price will need to be lowered later.
 This is a marketing ploy and you will immediately know you are talking with a scam artist or someone very, very inexperienced and not qualified to sell your home.